 - Is used to serve a medical purpose with respect to treatment of a Sickness, Injury or their symptoms. - Is not disposable. - Is generally not useful to a person in the absence of a Sickness, Injury or their symptoms. - Can withstand repeated use. - Is not implantable within the body. - Is appropriate for use, and is primarily used, within the home.

-Eligible Expenses - for Covered Health Services, incurred while the Plan is in effect, Eligible Expenses are determined by the Claims Administrator as stated below and as detailed in Section 3, How the Plan Works.
+Eligible Expenses - for Covered Health Services, incurred while the Plan is in effect, Eligible Expenses are determined by UnitedHealthcare or as required by law as detailed in Section 3, How the Plan Works.